jmcadam4/James-McAdam-MEGR-2156-lab/docs/Labs/L04/index.md

 ## Analyze

 The parameter I decided to test was the tolerance of extruded members.
 I made a part very similar to the tolerance gauge test that was shown in the examples.
 I have calipers in inches so I made the posts .125 in, .175 in, .225 in, .25 in, .3 in, and .35 inches.
 I kept two walls and made the infill a gyroid pattern, although strength matters very little for this part.
 I think tolerances will be within a thousandth of an inch, the layer width is .45 mm or 0.0177 in and it has some control over where the center of that lands.
-There are small amounts of error from the
+There are small amounts of error from the linear actuator and stepper motor as well as from bending of the chassis but it's all minimal.

 ## Decide